geodonis/geodonis-server/design/access_control.md

          - "resource" - Permissions for user in this group apply to actions on specific resources, according to a group list for that specific resource.
          - "user" - Permissions for users in this group apply to all resources or actions for a group owner.
          - "global" - Permissions for users in this group apply globally to resources or actions, independent of resource id or owner.
-      - `type`: This is a label used to indicate a set of actions the users in this group can perform.
-The set of actions for the type are identified in the access control logic code in the initial implementation.
-(In future implementations, we may allow listing the actions allowed by a group to be stored in a database rather than from an enumerated from predefined types.)
+      - `permission_set`: This is a reference to an enumeration of lists of actions the users in this group can perform.
+(In future implementations, we may the fixed enumeration with a reference to a database list of actions, allowing more granular permission lists.)

 3. `user_group` table: The table assigns a user to a group.
    - Important fields: